 - Act of Parliament: This is a legal instrument by the government, conferring a special monopoly on some organizations to produce or supply certain goods or services, e.g. public corporations.

 - Patent Law: This law confers on a firm special privilege to protect its new invention and it tends to scare away other competitors.

 - Level of technology: When a firm develops high level of technology, which makes goods cheaper, this may force other competitors out of production.

 - Effective advertising: The success of a firm in effective advertising may force other competitors out of business.

-- Protection of public interest: Deliberate effort to protect public interest by government may confer certain monopoly on some firms, e.g. Power Holding Company.
+- Protection of public interest: Deliberate efforts to protect the public interest by the government may confer certain monopolies on some firms, e.g. Power Holding Companies.

 - Natural cause: Certain areas may enjoy the production or supply of certain goods due to natural endowment, e.g. crude oil in Niger Delta.

 - Merging of producers: The merging of producers will make them stronger to be able to eliminate other competitors in the business.

 - Standardization: Standardization, which is the basis of cheaper production, is better practised under a monopoly.